iLoveDisco/food-compass/README.md

 food-compass
 ============

-For the Food Compass Challenge at the Indy Civic Challenge, our team, Compass ProgRESs (comprising Rohan, Eric, and Sam), developed a web application implementing HTML, CSS, JavaScript, and using Java to provide a pertinent solution to the food insecurity problem that afflicts Marion County and the city of Indianapolis.
+For the Food Compass Challenge at the Indy Civic Challenge 2018, our team, Compass ProgRESs (comprising [Rohan](https://github.com/rohanvarshney), [Eric](https://github.com/iLoveDisco), and [Sam](https://github.com/Sammidysam)), developed a static web application using HTML, CSS, JavaScript, and Java (for data management), to provide a pertinent solution to the food insecurity problem that afflicts Marion County and the city of Indianapolis.

-Our web application is titled ‘Food Compass’ as per the result of the ICL session, and presents the user with a list, checkbox, and map.
+Our web application is titled ‘Food Compass’ as per the result of the library meeting, and presents the user with lists, a checkbox, and a map.
-The map is focused on Indianapolis, and features pins that correlate to various local and state-based agencies that can provide resources and assistance for people with food insecurity.
+The map is focused on Indianapolis, and features pins that correlate to various local and state-based agencies that can provide resources and assistance for people with food insecurity, as per the 211 database.
 These locations range from local, charities, churches, and established programs that are spread widely throughout the county.
 The checkbox gives the option to hide pins that may not be relevant, effectively filtering agencies that are not immediately relevant, open, or accessible to the user.
 The list provides a list of agencies that are both open and accessible to the user (with certain considerations).
-The app was equally designed for both a phone setting and a PC setting.
+The app was designed with mobile in mind, but with respect to desktop.

-The pins themselves on the map provide a myriad of information upon double-clicking: the name of the agency, its address, phone number, website URL, distance, and relevant information regarding procedures and requirements.
+The pins themselves on the map provide a myriad of information upon clicking: the name of the agency, its address, phone number, website URL, distance, and relevant information regarding procedures and requirements.
 In order to process this, a database had to be created from Food_Panty_ExcelExport.xls, provided in “https://indychamber.com/hack/“.
-In order to manipulate it, we modified columns of data that were redundant, exported the spreadsheet into a csv (Comma Separated Values) file, then read them into Java.
+In order to manipulate it, we modified columns of data that were redundant, exported the spreadsheet into a CSV (Comma Separated Values) file, then read them into Java.
 We created Agency and Service classes to read the csv file and store it into an ArrayList.

-We then created a method that would be able to print out this database into a JavaScript file that would be used as the official database for map.js to implement.
+We then created a method that would be able to print out this database into a JavaScript file that would be used as the official database for our website to use.

-map.js uses Leaflet, an open source JavaScrip library for map manipulation as well as the open source StreetMap data.
+map.js uses Leaflet, an open source JavaScrip library for map manipulation as well as the OpenStreetMap data.
 It allows us to create a map frame that shows our current location, and offers maneuverability of the map itself.
 A function was created so that the time range for the agency’s opening hours could be read in by JavaScript, which required hand-coding it into the database according to the format (f.e. the third Tuesday every month from 6pm to 9pm = “3T18-21”).